Red Teaming

 When it will be run, we’ll see a reverse shell back.
 But that’s quite basic.
 What if using JavaScript we’re able to make a user download a file as soon as the website is accessed.
 This is where we’ll utilize JS Blobs.

 First, we need to create a payload, let’s call it payload.exe.
-Then we need to encode this in Base64 as the binary can’t directly be copied as a buffer because it contains various characters that might break the buffer and full file may not be copied that way.
+Then we need to encode this in Base64 because various characters in the binary can break the buffer, preventing a full file from being copied directly.

 This can be done using the base64 utility in Kali Linux.